Solar-network/docs/docs/core/transactions/lifecycle.md

 ![](/core/assets/send_to_node.png)

-### 2. Receive and Validate Transaction on a Server Running Core
+### 2. Receive and validate transaction on a server running Core

 Transactions are sent to the POST `/api/transactions` endpoint of the Public API.
 From there all requests are first validated by the API endpoint schema.
 Each endpoint schema defines the structure that requests should conform to.